 “On the average, fully half the water in the atmosphere lies below 0.25 km (about 0.2 miles), and satellite observations over the United States in April revealed 1 mm (0.04 inch) or less of water in all the air above 6 km (4 miles).” -Encyclopedia Britannica

-It may sound like a bad rendition of a classic hippie pop love ballad, but in most places around the world, humidity fluctuates on a massive scale depending upon the season.
+In most places around the world, humidity fluctuates on a massive scale depending upon the season.

-Those living in areas where dry winter weather is a concern will often find that the use of a specialized digital hygrometer for humidors and run-of-the-mill humidor packs simply won’t cut the cap.
-This is why having a properly calibrated humidification device that has been loaded with a proprietary “Winter & Dry Climate Solution” is vital for negating the risk of cigars drying out during winter months.
+Additionally, those living in areas where dry winter weather is a concern will often find that the use of a specialized digital hygrometer for humidors and run-of-the-mill humidor packs simply won’t cut the kimchi.
+This is why having a properly calibrated humidification device that has been loaded with a proprietary Winter & Dry Climate Solution is vital for negating the risk of cigars drying out during the colder, drier months.

-These formulas pack an enhanced blend of propylene glycol and distilled water to help give a cigar humidor box the moisture boost it requires during drier winter months.
+These formulas pack an enhanced blend of propylene glycol and distilled water to help give a cigar humidor box the moisture boost it requires during the winter months.
 Remember, humidor wood is permeable, so unless you are relying upon a composite humidor travel pack, that optimum 65-72% humidity level is going to fluctuate as that Spanish cedar moistens up or dries out.

 Furthermore, those who live in arid environments that do not see significant spikes in humidity should utilize this robust humidification blend year-round.
-With the appropriate amount of humidity present, a well-built humidor can maintain a balanced medium year-round, regardless of whether you live in the world.
+With the appropriate amount of humidity present, a well-built humidor can maintain a balanced medium year-round, regardless of where you live in the world.

 How to Avoid a Climatic Cigar Catastrophe